zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CAFV6XYA0hU?si=x979owAFFp9I4_uh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My intensive project is a robot on wheels that can follow you around.
 I'm relatively inexperienced in the robotics field, so I began my project by testing several parts and their corresponding programs for my first milestone in order to gain a greater understanding of them.
-I began by watching several videos on the ARDUINO circuitboard and how its software runs before I moved onto more hands-on projects, using the ARDUINO R3 circuitboard with jumpwires for all of them.
+I began by watching several videos on the ARDUINO circuitboard and how its software runs before I moved onto more hands-on projects, using the ARDUINO R3 circuitboard with jumper wires for all of them.
 This was pretty straightforward and simple, but I did sometimes run into some difficulties with the fragility of the adapter, especially when I wanted to run all the projects all at once.
 To fix this, I'd need to unplug the adapter and USB cable several times until the ARDUINO board connected to my laptop properly.
 Now that I've reached this milestone, I need to build the robot and attach all the wires to connect all the parts together in order to achieve my second one.

 ***LED LIGHTS:*** For my first test, I put together a simple circuit to test the LED lights in this set, along with the code to make the light flash.
+Since the light has a positive and negative side, it's very important to make sure that the negative node is connected to the ground while the other is connected to power.
 - SCHEMATICS:

 <img src="wiring_led1.webp" width="348" height="485.2" />